AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/migrate-content-non-dita.md

 ## Migrate unstructured FrameMaker documents {#id1949B050VUI}

-AEM Guides supports the migration of unstructured Adobe FrameMaker content (.fm and .book) to structured DITA.
+To convert unstructured Adobe FrameMaker content (.fm and .book) to structured DITA, you can use the FrameMaker's conversion table mechanism.
 The process focuses on evaluating existing content, using a template‑based approach, and mapping FrameMaker styles to DITA through conversion tables.
-After conversion, the structured content can be edited, validated, and published to formats such as PDF and mobile‑ready HTML5, with support for output customization.
 For more details, view [Migrating technical documentation from unstructured to DITA in Adobe FrameMaker](https://migrate-from-unstructured-to-dita-step-by-step-guide.meetus.adobeevents.com/).

+After conversion, the structured content can be migrated into AEM Guides.
+For more details, view [Upload existing DITA content](./migrate-content-upload-existing-dita-content.md).

 <!-- Deprecated information -
  //The first step is to create style mappings using FrameMaker and save those settings in a .sts file.
 Next, if you are using custom DITA, then you can map your custom elements with the source FrameMaker formats in the `ditaElems.xml` file.
 For example, if you have created a custom element named `impnote` to handle all important notes, then you can define this custom element in the `ditaElems.xml` file.
 Once this custom element is defined, AEM Guides would not raise an error while converting FrameMaker document containing `impnote` element.